rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/BurntOnionJam.rst

 Directions
 ----------

 1. Preheat the broiler on high.
-On a sheet pan, arrange the onion rings in a single layer.
-Broil until charred completely, 9 to 11 minutes.
+Arrange the onion rings in a single layer on a sheet pan, then broil until charred completely, 9 to 11 minutes.
-2. Let cool slightly, then transfer to a food processor and pulse, slowly drizzling in the vinegar until a thick but coarse jam forms.
-Season with salt and use immediately or store in a sealable container for up to 1 week.
+2. Let cool slightly, then transfer to a food processor and pulse, slowly drizzling in the vinegar until a thick but coarse jam forms; season with salt and use immediately or store in a sealable container for up to 1 week.